-CHAPTER 1: Getting started as a member 5 SECTION ' Introduction 6 SECTION 2 What makes you eligible to be a plan member?
-7 SECTION 3 Important membership materials you will receive 8 SECTION 4 Your monthly costs for Brand New Day Classic Care III Pl an 9 SECTION 5 More information about your monthly premium 12 SECTION 6 Keeping your plan membership record up to date 13 SECTION 7 How other insurance works with our plan 14 CHAPTER 2: Important phone numbers and resources 16 SECTION 1 ntact us, SECTION 2 Medicare (how to get help and information directly from Federal Medicare program) SECTION 3 State Health Insurance Assistance Program (free help, info and answers to your questions about Medicare) SECTION 4 Quality Improvement Organization 23 SECTION 5 Social Security 24 SECTION 6 Medicaid 24 SECTION 7 Information about programs to help people pay for their prescription drugs SECTION 8 How to contact the Railroad Retirement Board 27 SECTION S Do you have "group insurance" or other health insurance employer?
-CHAPTER 3: Using the plan for your medical services 29 SECTION 1 Things to know about getting your medical care covered member of our plan SECTION 2 Use providers in the plan's network to get your medical care 32 SECTION 3 How to get services when you have an emergency or urge for care or during a disaster SECTION 4 What if you are billed directly for the full cost of your services?
-37 SECTION 5 How are your medical services covered when you are in a research study"?
+CHAPTER 1: Getting started as a member 5 SECTION 1 Introduction 6 SECTION 2 What makes you eligible to be a plan member?
+7 SECTION 3 Important membership materials you will receive 8 SECTION 4 Your monthly costs for Brand New Day Classic Care I Plan 9 SECTION 5 More information about your monthly premium 12 SECTION 6 Keeping your plan membership record up to date 13 SECTION 7 How other insurance works with our plan 14 CHAPTER 2: Important phone numbers and resources 16 SECTION 1 SECTION 2 Medicare (how to get help and information directly from the Federal Medicare program) 20 SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) 22 SECTION 4 Quality Improvement Organization 23 SECTION 5 Social Security 24 SECTION 6 Medicaid 24 SECTION 7 Information about programs to help people pay for their prescription drugs 25 SECTION 8 How to contact the Railroad Retirement Board 27 SECTION 9 Do you have "group insurance" or other health insurance from an employer?
+28 CHAPTER 3: Using the plan for your medical services 29 SECTION 1 Things to know about getting your medical care covered as a member of our plan 30 SECTION 2 Use providers in the plan's network to get your medical care 32 SECTION 3 How to get services when you have an emergency or urgent need for care or during a disaster 35 SECTION 4 What if you are billed directly for the full cost of your services?
+37 SECTION 5 How are your medical services covered when you are in a "clinical research study"?
+38